jfblanchard/huggingface-streamlit-test/readme.md

 # Huggingface streamlit test

-Placeholder for streamlit gui that interacts with huggingface
+A streamlit gui that interacts with huggingface